neptune-ai/docs/docs/integrations/optuna.rst

 Pass **neptune_monitor** to **study.optimize**
 ----------------------------------------------
-It will monitor the metrics and parameters checked at each run.
+Monitor the metrics and parameters checked at each run:

 .. code-block:: python3